micethatnurture/behavioral_enclosure/README.md

 # behavioral_enclosure
-Repository containing code used to run 24/7 maternal behavior in behavioral enclosures.
+Repository containing code used to acquire 24/7 video using RPis.